kubernetes/ingress-nginx/docs/user-guide/configmap.md

 ## allow-backend-server-header

-AllowBackendServerHeader enables the return of the header Server from the backend instead of the generic nginx string.
+Enables the return of the header Server from the backend instead of the generic nginx string.
 By default this is disabled.

+## hide-headers

+Sets additional header that will not be passed from the upstream server to the client response.
+Default: empty

 _References:_
 - http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_hide_header